Student-centric advice and objective recommendations

 Jump ahead to:

 - Summary of Catholic scholarships

 Keep on reading to learn more about the top Catholic scholarships for 2021 including eligibility, award amounts, and application deadlines.

 Top Catholic scholarships

-- Eligibility: To be eligible for this scholarship, students must be a current high school freshman, sophomore, or junior interested in attending a Christian university or college.
+- Eligibility: Students must be a current high school freshman, sophomore, or junior interested in attending a Christian university or college.